 According to different uses and many more features, it is divided into different parts like,

 Pressure sensors are used in many systems like pneumatic, hydraulic, vacuum systems, etc.

 The touch sensor is called a Tactile sensor.
 It is an electronic sensor that is used for detecting and recording physical touch.

-Capacitive touch sensor, resistive touch sensor are the best example of touch sensor.
+Capacitive touch sensors, resistive touch sensors are the best example of the touch sensor.

-It is used in industrial applications like switches for turn on/off light, remote control by the air conditioner (AC), door open/close operation, elevator, and robotics, smartphones, so on.
+It is used in industrial applications like switches for turning on/off lights, remote control by the air conditioner (AC), door open/close operation, elevator, and robotics, smartphones, so on.

-An oximeter is one of the best example of a touch-based sensor to detect oxygen levels in the human body.
+An oximeter is one of the best examples of a touch-based sensor to detect oxygen levels in the human body.

 4. Image Sensor